 Small changes have positive impacts on the environment.

 There is never a shortage of new things to learn about your everyday environment!
-Learn how to make small changes in your lifestyle to have a positive impact on the environment.
-The Everyday Environment Webinar Series is offered by University of Illinois Extension's Natural Resources, Environment, and Energy experts and feature a different environmental topic each month.
+The Everyday Environment Webinar series features a different environmental topic each month.
 Do your part to protect the planet for generations to enjoy.

-All webinars are free and take place on the second Thursday of the month at 1 p.m.
+All sessions are free and take place on the second Thursday of the month at 1 p.m.
 Central Standard Time.
-Click the title to register for the workshop you want to attend.
+If you will need an accommodation in order to participate, please email Erin Garrett, firstname.lastname@example.org.
+Early requests are strongly encouraged to allow sufficient time to meet your access needs.